menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 7. Click :guilabel:`Save` to save your settings

-Removing a DHCP option
+Removing a DHCP Option
 ^^^^^^^^^^^^^^^^^^^^^^

 Hovering over an option in the Edit Scope dialog box will display a trashcan icon to the right of the option.

 Clicking on the trashcan will remove the option.

-HEX and ASCII representation
+HEX and ASCII Representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some DHCP options, such as DHCP option 43 (Vendor specific info) require the value to be in HEX format.
 In this case the UI offers the value to be viewed both as HEX and ASCII by selecting each option in tabs above the field, as seen in the figure below.